fortanix/terraform-provider-dsm/docs/resources/dsm_app.md

    other_group_permissions example:

-   A variable should be declared.
-Here it is named as app_data.
+   A variable should be declared as locals.
+Here it is named as app_other_group_permissions.
 Please follow the below varaible reference to provide the permissions.
 For each group_id permissions should be given in a string format.
 Permissions are separated by comma(",").
+Count of group_ids and permission strings should be same.
+   First group_id in the first array will match to first string in the second array and so on.

-   other_group_permissions = "${var.app_data.other_group}"
+   other_group_permissions = local.app_other_group_permissions

-   variable "app_data" {
-        type = any
-        default = {
+   locals {
-            "other_group" = {
+        app_other_group_permissions = zipmap(
-                "<group_id>" : "SIGN,VERIFY,ENCRYPT,DECRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM"
+            [
+                dsm_group.group1.group_id,
-                "<group_id>" : "SIGN,ENCRYPT,DECRYPT,WRAPKEY,UNWRAPKEY,MACGENERATE,MACVERIFY,MANAGE,AGREEKEY,AUDIT,EXPORT"
+                "<group_id>"
+            ],
+            [
+                "SIGN,VERIFY,ENCRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM",
+                "SIGN,VERIFY,DECRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM"
+            ]
+        )
    }
-        }
-   }

    mod_group_permissions example:

-   A variable should be declared.
-Here it is named as app_data.
+   A variable should be declared as locals.
+Here it is named as app_other_group_permissions.
 Please follow the below varaible reference to provide the permissions.
 For each group_id permissions should be given in a string format.
    Permissions are separated by comma(",").

-   variable "app_data" {
-       type = any
+Count of group_ids and permission strings should be same.
+   First group_id in the first array will match to first string in the second array and so on.

-       default = {
+   locals {
-           "mod_group" = {
+        app_mod_group_permissions = zipmap(
-               "<group_id>" : "SIGN,VERIFY,ENCRYPT,DECRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM"
+            [
+                dsm_group.group1.group_id,
-               "<group_id>" : "SIGN,ENCRYPT,DECRYPT,WRAPKEY,UNWRAPKEY,MACGENERATE,MACVERIFY,MANAGE,AGREEKEY,AUDIT,EXPORT"
+                "<group_id>"
+            ],
+            [
+                "SIGN,VERIFY,ENCRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM",
+                "SIGN,VERIFY,DECRYPT,WRAPKEY,UNWRAPKEY,DERIVEKEY,MACGENERATE,MACVERIFY,EXPORT,MANAGE,AGREEKEY,AUDIT,TRANSFORM"
+            ]
+        )
    }
-       }
-   }

-   mod_group_permissions = "${var.app_data.mod_group}"
+   mod_group_permissions = local.app_mod_group_permissions